Basic Search Rules

 Perform an Exact Match Search

-Vanguard does its best to assign relevance to the various words you search.
+Cloud Search does its best to assign relevance to the various words you search.
 But sometimes you only want to search for an exact match.
 To do that, put quotes around your search phrase.
 Also remember that your phrase must EXACTLY match the indexed data.
 So for names, remember to enter the last name first.
-Vanguard will return every document that contains the exact phrase you searched for.
+Cloud Search will return every document that contains the exact phrase you searched for.

 ?
 (Question Mark) Replaces one character